Biodiversity and conservation

-The scale of our national forests and land allows us to manage whole landscapes, restoring, enhancing and linking habitats.
-Its diversity means we look after a range of rare and threatened species and many significant historic assets.
-We protect and conserve priority habitats, tackle invasive species, monitor key species and record the historic environment.
-The way we manage our national forests and land also helps to reduce Scotland’s environmental footprint and mitigate the disruption caused by a changing climate.
+The scale of our national forests and land allows us to manage, restore and enhance whole landscapes.
+In fact, we look after 9% of all Scotland.
+The diversity of this area means we care for a range of rare and threatened species, and many significant historic assets.
+We protect and conserve habitats, tackle invasive species, monitor key species, and record the historic environment.
+The way we manage our forests and land also helps to reduce Scotland’s environmental footprint and mitigate the disruption caused by a changing climate.

 Learn about our work